(Additions made to this page November 2017)

 Hofschröer’s 1989 Osprey includes a “puzzling” contemporary image [right] held by the Bomann Museum at Celle, said to be of an officer of the 1st Battalion in 1812, though how firm that identification might be is not clear.
 Hofschröer’s comments suggest with reason that it appears “closer” to the 2nd.
 It shows three rows of buttons on the jacket with black collar and cuffs edged in white or silver; black breast loops cannot be seen in the Osprey’s black and white reproduction, which is far from clear, but Mike Chappell later includes them in his plate based on this image.
 If this is an officer of the 2nd, it may represent an earlier form of the jacket.
 Other aspects of this image are discussed below.

 If the officer’s uniform was elaborate, no element has been more elaborated upon than the cap.
 The Bomann image shows an orthodox (if elongated) rifles cap with gold cords; no reinforcements at crown or base are visible, but Chappell puts them into his plate based on this image.
 (See the discussion of the 1st Battalion on page 3.)
 The Beamish plate shows a cap with a pointed plume, without bugle and with a squared folding peak.
 A long gold cord, or possibly two separated cords, is wound round it diagonally, and a gold line around the crown may be meant to indicate the continuation of this.
 What appears as a single cord hangs from the crown, dividing into two tassels on the chest.
 The cockade is also gold.
-One immediate question is: why gold, when the battalion’s metal colour was silver?
-Is this an error by Castell/Beamish?
+Aerts’s figure [above right] seems to draw from both these sources, combining the folding peak with the Bomann cap plate, interpreted by Aerts as a crowned garter.

 A similar cap, with peak but with silver cords and without cockade and plume, is shown in the von Röder image of 1813 of an officer apparently of the 1st Battalion, as discussed on page 3.
 The same cap, with peak and plume and, interestingly, with gold cords, turns up on a figure in number 82 of Le Bon Genre, a series of satirical prints published during the occupation of Paris, and captioned as showing “Uniformes Anglais”.
 (The details in many such prints are less than fully reliable, and the figure’s jacket shows both the three rows of buttons and silver shoulder scales, which, if this is intended as an officer of the Legion, makes it a composite of the two light battalions.)